 (1) An entity shall assess at the end of each reporting period whether there is any objective evidence that a financial asset or group of financial assets measured at amortised cost is impaired.
-If any such evidence exists, the entity shall apply paragraph 5 (given below) to determine the amount of any impairment loss unless the entity is a bank or financial institution registered as per Bank and Financial institution Act 2073.
-Such entities shall measure impairment loss on loan and advances as the higher or amount derived as Per the norms prescribed by Nepal Rastra Bank for loan loss provision and amount determined as per paragraph 5 (given below) and shall apply paragraph 5 (given below) to income in accordance with Paragraph 4.1.2A.
-However, the loss allowance shall be recognized in other comprehensive income and shall not reduce the carrying amount of the financial asset in the statement of financial position.
+If any such evidence exists, the entity shall apply paragraph 5 (given below) to determine the amount of any impairment loss unless the entity is a bank or financial institution registered as per Bank and Financial Institution Act 2073.
+Such entities shall measure impairment loss on loan and advances as the higher or amount derived as per the norms prescribed by Nepal Rastra Bank amount determined as per paragraph 5 (given below) and shall apply paragraph 5 (given

-Until FY 2080/81

-5.5.3 Subject to paragraphs 5.5.13 - 5.5.16, at each reporting date, an entity shall measure the loss allowance for a financial instrument at an amount equal to the lifetime expected credit losses if the credit risk on that financial instrument has increased significantly since initial recognition.

-5.5.4 The objective of the impairment requirements is to recognize lifetime expected credit losses for all financial instruments for which there have been significant increases in credit risk since initial recognition whether assessed on an individual or collective basis- considering all reasonable and supportable information, including that which is forward-looking.

-5.5.5 Subject to paragraphs 5.5.13-5.5.15, if, at the reporting date, the credit financial risk on instrument has not increased significantly since initial recognition, an entity shall measure the loss allowance for that financial instrument at an amount equal to 12month expected credit losses.
+- the statement of financial position. - 5.5.3 Subject to paragraphs 5.5.13-5.5.16, at each reporting date, an entity shall measure the loss allowance for a financial instrument at an amount equal to the lifetime expected credit losses if the credit risk on that financial instrument has increased significantly since initial recognition. - 5.5.4 The objective of the impairment requirements is to recognise lifetime expected credit losses for all financial instruments for there have been which significant increases in credit risk since initial recognition whether assessed on an individual or collective basis considering all reasonable and information, supportable including that which is forwardlooking. - 5.5.5 Subject to paragraphs 5.5.13-5.5.16, if, at the reporting date, the credit risk on a financial instrument has not increased significantly since initial recognition, an entity shall measure the loss allowance for that financial instrument at an amount equal to 12-month expected credit losses. - 5.5.6 For loan commitments and financial guarantee contracts, the date that the entity becomes a party to the irrevocable commitment shall be considered to be the date of initial recognition for the purposes of applying the impairment requirements. - 5.5.7 If an entity has measured the loss allowance for a financial instrument at an amount equal to lifetime expected credit losses in the previous reporting period, but determines at the current

-measure the impairment loss on financial assets other than loan and advances.
-The entity shall disclose the impairment loss as per this carveout and amount of impairment loss determined as per paragraph 5 (given below).

-- (2) A financial asset or a group of financial assets is impaired and impairment losses are incurred if, and only if, there is objective evidence of impairment as a result of one or more events that occurred after the initial recognition of the asset (a 'loss event') and that loss event (or events) has an impact on the estimated future cash flows of the financial asset or group of financial assets that can be reliably estimated.
+- below) to measure the impairment loss on financial assets other than loan and advances.
+The entity shall disclose the impairment loss as per this carve-out and amount of impairment loss determined as per paragraph 5 (given below). - (2) A financial asset or a group of financial assets is impaired and impairment losses are incurred if, and only if, there is objective evidence of impairment as a result of one or more events that occurred after the initial recognition of the asset (a 'loss event') and that loss event (or events) has an impact on the estimated future cash flows of the financial asset or group of financial assets that can be reliably estimated.
 It may not be possible to identify a single, discrete event that caused the impairment.
-Rather the combined effect of several events may have caused the impairment.
+Rather combined effect of several events may have caused the impairment.
 Losses expected as a result of future events, no matter how likely, are not recognised.
-Objective evidence that a financial asset or group of assets is impaired includes observable data that comes to the attention of the holder of the asset about the following loss events: - (a) significant financial difficulty of the issuer or obligor; - (b) a breach of contract, such as a default or delinquency in interest or Principal payments; - (c) the lender, for economic or legal reasons relating to the borrower's financial difficulty, granting to the borrower a concession that the lender would not otherwise consider:
+Objective evidence that a financial asset or group of assets is impaired includes observable data that comes to the attention of the holder of the asset about the following loss events: - (a) significant financial difficulty of the issuer or obligor; - (b) a breach of contract, such as a default or delinquency in interest or principal